-Tonewood quality means everything to me, because it essentially dictates whether a guitar has the potential – the genes – to become a great musical instrument.
+Tonewood quality should mean everything to you as a player in the same way as it does for me.
+Why?
+Because that is the very key element dictating whether a guitar has the potential – the genes – to become a great musical instrument.

 Thermally aged tonewood is not a magic trick – the thermal ageing process doesn’t change bad wood into good.
 But it is the best possible way to make sure my tonewood is all game to begin the transformation into a great guitar.